 An appeal from a decision of the BZA can be made only to the County District Court, and must be made within 30 days.

 Any appeal of a determination by the Zoning Administrator is decided by the BZA.
-The BZA also has the authority to grant variances, or conditional uses as exceptions to the zoning regulations.
+The BZA also has the authority to grant variances to the zoning regulations.